A Unified Framework for the Non-Hermitian Localization: Boundary-Insensitive Modes and Electric-Magnetic Analogy

 Overall, the sensitivity of the NHSE to boundary conditions has gradually become one of the key research paradigms in the field of non-Hermitian physics.
 At the same time, existing explanations for the mechanisms underlying these skin effects remain highly fragmented.

-In this Letter, we unveil a novel NHSE, the relative skin effect, in which spectra and eigenstates remain nearly invariant under boundary changes, contradicting the conventional NHSE paradigm.
-We show this effect stems from spatially varying imaginary scalar potentials field $\mathrm{i}\Phi(x)$, which locally break translational symmetry and anchor localization to the geometric deviation of $\Phi(x)$ from its global spatial average $\Phi_a$.
+In this Letter, we unveil a novel NHSE, the relative skin effect (RSE), in which spectra and eigenstates remain nearly invariant under boundary changes, contradicting the conventional NHSE paradigm.
+We show this effect stems from spatially varying imaginary scalar potential field $\mathrm{i}\Phi(x)$, which locally break translational symmetry and anchor localization to the geometric deviation of $\Phi(x)$ from its global spatial average $\Phi_a$.
 Guided by this insight, we formulate the generalized non-Hermitian skin effect (GNHSE) theory, which predicts localization in any single-particle non-Hermitian Hamiltonian via two key quantities: effective velocities $\mathbf{v}_{k_\pm}$ and potential fields $\Phi_{k_\pm}(x)$.
 Based on $\Phi_{k_\pm}(x)$, we classify all one-dimensional NHSEs into two fundamental types: magnetic, induced by imaginary vector potential fields, and electric, driven by imaginary scalar potential fields, as illustrated in Fig.~\ref{fig:unified model}.
 We further demonstrate a transition between them, where at the critical point with inverse decay length $\eta=0$, eigenstates become fully delocalized and exhibit plane-wave character.
-Within the GNHSE framework, different types of NHSE act like pigments of distinct colors, the system serves as a blank canvas, and by judiciously combining these pigments, one can engineer virtually any desired localization pattern.\\
+Within the GNHSE framework, different types of NHSE act like pigments of distinct colors on the blank canvas of the system, allowing one to engineer virtually any desired localization pattern by judiciously combining them.\\

 { {\textbf{Results}}}\\ \textbf{Relative skin effect}\\ We begin with a single-particle Hermitian lattice Hamiltonian $\hat{H}_h = \sum_{i,j} t_{ij} \hat{c}_{i}^{\dagger} \hat{c}_j$ (with $t_{ij} = t_{ji}^\ast$), where $\hat{c}_j$ ($\hat{c}_j^\dagger$) is the annihilation (creation) operator at site $j$.
 To this, we introduce a non-uniform imaginary potential $\mathrm{i}\Phi(j)$.
 Here, $\Phi(j)$ is the lattice discretization of a Riemann-integrable field $\Phi(x)$ defined on $x \in [0, L]$, having finitely many jump discontinuities.
 The system size is $L=Na$, where $N$ is the number of sites and we set $a=1$.
 The full Hamiltonian is